 On 12 May 2016, the NSW government amalgamated Gosford and Wyong Councils to become Central Coast Council.
-The community was never asked if they wanted to merge and 5 years later Central Coast Council faces a significant financial crisis, rates are going up, staff have been axed, community assets are being sold and services cut.
+The community was never asked if they wanted to merge and almost 7 years later Central Coast Council is just one of the merged Councils that faces significant financial issues - rates have gone up, staff have been axed, community assets continue to be sold and services have been cut or diminished.

 At the time of merger, Gosford and Wyong Councils had a combined debt of over $300 million and only $5 million in unrestricted funds – and yet the NSW government forced the merger of these Councils without the community’s backing.

-The NSW Government appointed Administrator, Dick Persson, acknowledges that the community didn’t want the merger then and doesn’t want the merger now – but claims that the matter is resolved.
+The NSW Government appointed Administrator, Dick Persson, acknowledged that the community didn’t want the merger then and doesn’t want the merger now – but claims that the matter is resolved.

 It is not.

 The Friends of Democracy will focus on returning democracy to our community and reclaiming our Council.

 In 2023, we will be surveying our community about the future of the Central Coast Council.

 - Should Central Coast Council have an election in 2023?